Skip to main content

 )

 In the provided code snippet, we have established indexes on the vector field with the index type set to AUTOINDEX and metric type set to COSINE.
 Additionally, an index on a scalar field has been created with the index type AUTOINDEX.
-To learn more about the index type and metric types, read AUTOINDEX Explained and Similarity Metrics Explained.
+To learn more about the index type and metric types, read AUTOINDEX Explained and Metric Types.

 📘Notes